AnalyticsCal/AnalyticsCal-Classroom/README.md

     - Any order of polynomial regression can be performed.
 2. Sinusoidal Model
     - Equation: ```Y = B0 * Sin(B1*X+B2)+B3```
-    - Order for this regression is fixed to 4.
+    - Order for this model is fixed to 4.
 3. Exponential Model
     - Equation: ```Y = B0 * (1-exp^B1x)```
-    - Order for this regression is fixed to 2
+    - Order for this model is fixed to 2

 - linear_algebra.py : This module has all Matrix related operations such as finding inverse, tranpose, multiplication etc operations of matrix.
     -   Used internally by nonlinear_regression.py